aquibazhar/food-ordering-application/README.md

 ## Testing and Code Coverage

-- Backend Code Coverage: We used JaCoCo to generate code coverage reports for the back-end microservices.
+- **Backend Code Coverage**: We used JaCoCo to generate code coverage reports for the back-end microservices.
-- Backend Unit Tests: We wrote unit tests for the back-end microservices using JUnit and Mockito.
+- **Backend Unit Tests**: We wrote unit tests for the back-end microservices using JUnit and Mockito.

 ## What's missing❓

+### Restaurant ratings

+Implement a rating system where users can rate and review restaurants based on their food quality, portion and cost.

+### Discounts and offers

+Offer users discounts, deals, and promotional offers.

+### Delivery tracking

+Allow users to track the delivery partner in real-time and automatically update the order status.